logzio/azure-serverless/README.md

 Configure your Azure services to stream logs to the newly created Event Hub.
 For each service:

 1. Create diagnostic settings.
-2. Under 'Event hub policy name', select the appropriate policy (e.g., 'RootManageSharedAccessKey').
+2. Under **Event hub policy name**, select the appropriate policy (e.g., 'RootManageSharedAccessKey').

 For more details, see [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-stream-monitoring-data-event-hubs).